Elephant gun

 An elephant gun is a large caliber gun, rifled or smoothbore, originally developed for use by big-game hunters for elephant and other large game.
-Elephant guns were black powder muzzle-loaders at first, then black powder express rifles, then later used smokeless powder cartridges.
+Elephant guns were black powder muzzle-loaders at first, then black powder express rifles; they now use smokeless powder cartridges.

 Early use

 As Europeans made inroads into Africa in the early 19th century, guns were developed to handle the very large game encountered.
 This was for self-protection, food gathering, and sport.
 The first guns were the simple muzzle-loading shotgun designs already used for birds and loaded with solid balls of lead for use on large game.
 Due to their ineffectiveness on the largest game (up to 35 shots being recorded by some writers for a single elephant), they soon developed into larger caliber black powder smoothbores.
 The caliber was still measured in bore or gauge—10, 8, 6, 4 bore, and 2 bore—or the guns were named by number of projectiles per pound.
 The projectiles were lead round balls or short conical slugs, sometimes hardened with antimony.

-These very large and very heavy firearms were the first to be known as the elephant guns of the black powder era (1850–1900), though their use also included all thick-skinned dangerous game such as rhinoceros, hippopotamus and cape buffalo.
+These very large and very heavy firearms were the first to be known as the elephant guns of the black powder era (1850—1900), though their use also included all thick-skinned dangerous game such as rhinoceros, hippopotamus and cape buffalo.
 Due to the velocity limitations of black powder and lead—usually around 1500 ft/s—the only way to increase penetration was to make a larger gun.
-The largest-bore guns in common use (and bore rifles with the advent of breech loading and rifling in the late 19th century) included the 4 bore, using a 2000 gr slug at up to 1400 ft/s.
+The largest-bore guns in common use (and bore rifles with the advent of breech loading and rifling in the late 19th century) included the-4 bore, using a 2000 gr slug at up to 1400 ft/s.
 Despite their enormous power, the short low-velocity slugs still suffered the penetration issues which plagued guns of this era, particularly for the toughest shot of all: defeating the bone mass for a frontal brain shot on an elephant.
 Thus, dangerous game hunting in the 19th century was as much a test of the gun-bearer's ability to relay guns to the hunter, and of horsemanship to evade charges long enough to reload.

 Following the bore guns were the brass case "express" rounds, which incorporated black powder with modern ballistics by making relatively smaller projectiles go faster.
 The dangerous game projectiles were often hardened lead alloy.
 The .577 Black Powder Express was the go-to dangerous game caliber from the 1870s through 1900.
 It spawned the .577 Express around 1890, which used smokeless cordite instead of black powder, and then the .577 Nitro Express in 1900, which used modern metal jacketed and solid bullets pushed by more modern smokeless powders.

 It was not until the parallel developments of jacketed projectiles, closely followed by smokeless powders in the late 19th century, that dangerous game could be taken with near 100% certainty.